ezogabine (Oral route)

-- Adults—At first, 100 milligrams (mg) three times a day (300 mg per day).
-Your doctor may gradually increase your dose over several weeks as needed and tolerated.
-However, the dose is usually not more than 400 mg three times a day (1200 mg per day).
+- Adults—At first, 100 milligrams (mg) 3 times a day.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 400 mg 3 times a day.

-- Older Adults—At first, 50 mg three times a day (150 mg per day).
-Your doctor may gradually increase your dose over several weeks as needed and tolerated.
-However, the dose is usually not more than 250 mg three times a day (750 mg per day).
+- Older Adults—At first, 50 mg 3 times a day.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 250 mg 3 times a day.

 - Children—Use and dose must be determined by your doctor.